NAACP: The 1990s

+In 1990, Esther Rolle became the first woman to earn the NAACP Chairman's Civil Rights Leadership Award.

 In the 1990s, the NAACP ran into debt.
 The dismissal of two leading officials further added to the picture of an organization in deep crisis.
 After such, Rupert Richardson began her term as president of the NAACP in 1992.

 In 1993, the NAACP's Board of Directors narrowly selected Reverend Benjamin Chavis over Reverend Jesse Jackson to fill the position of executive director.
 A controversial figure, Chavis was ousted eighteen months later by the same board.
 They accused him of using NAACP funds for an out-of-court settlement in a sexual harassment lawsuit.
 Following the dismissal of Chavis, Myrlie Evers-Williams narrowly defeated NAACP chairperson William Gibson for president in 1995, after Gibson was accused of overspending and mismanagement of the organization's funds.

 In 1996, Congressman Kweisi Mfume, a Democratic Congressman from Maryland and former head of the Congressional Black Caucus, was named the organization's president.
 Three years later strained finances forced the organization to drastically cut its staff, from 250 in 1992 to 50.

 In the second half of the 1990s, the organization restored its finances, permitting the NAACP National Voter Fund to launch a major get-out-the-vote offensive in the 2000 U.S. presidential elections.
 10.5 million African Americans cast their ballots in the election; this was one million more than four years before.
 The NAACP's effort was credited by observers as playing a significant role in Democrat Al Gore's winning several states where the election was close, such as Pennsylvania and Michigan.